subham13-02/wather-app/README.md

 - The weather information, including temperature, weather description, humidity, wind speed, and more, will be displayed on the dashboard.

-- To toggle between Celsius and Fahrenheit, click the "Toggle Unit" button.

 - If the entered city is not found or if there's an issue with the API request, an error message will be displayed.

 ## Deployment
 This project has been deployed on Cloudflare.
-You can access it at .
+You can access it at https://e7a655dc.wather-app-8o5.pages.dev/.

 ## Credits
 - Weather data is provided by OpenWeatherMap.